prometheusresearch/htsql/doc/tutorial.rst

    /school

-`The result set`__ is a list of schools in the university, including all columns, sorted by the primary key for the table:
+`The query result`__ is a list of schools in the university, including all columns, sorted by the primary key for the table:

 __ http://demo.htsql.org/school